CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment2.md

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.

-You will submit all the assignments for this class to separate branches on your CSCI644 repo.
+You will submit many of the the assignments for this class to separate branches on your CSCI644 repo.
 Make sure you make an initial **main** branch first as this will make things easier.

-Now submit your code to the **assignment2** branch:
+Now submit your ansible playbook(s) to the **assignment2** branch:

 ```bash
 git checkout -b assignment2  #create branch and switch to it